-Canine bladder cancer is not very common – it accounts for approximately 2% of all cancers in dogs.
+Bladder cancer is not very common in dogs – it accounts for approximately 2% of all cancers in dogs.

 The most common form of dog bladder cancer is a malignant cancer tumor called transitional cell carcinoma (“TCC”, aka urothelial carcinoma).

-The tumor is developed from the cells (transitional epithelial cells) lining the bladder.
+The tumor is developed from the cells lining the bladder (transitional epithelial cells).
 Therefore, such tumors are usually found in the inside lining of the bladder.

-As the tumor grows, it takes over the space that is used for holding urine, thereby obstructing the flow of urine from the kidneys to the outside of the body.
+As the tumor grows, it takes over the space that is used for holding urine.
+As you can imagine, this obstructs the flow of urine from the kidneys to the outside of the body.

 Canine transitional cell carcinoma is fairly aggressive.
 In one out of every 10 instances, it spreads to other sites of the body, such as the lungs, the bones, or the lymph nodes near the bladder.